-(Information about non-structural archaeology continues to be covered under the section on Scheduled Monuments.)
+Information about non-structural archaeology (earthworks, below ground archaeology etc) continues to be covered under the section on Scheduled Monuments.

-This information goes back to 1999 and our new format helps us to understand the reasons why buildings or structures are at risk and track any trends in risk over time.
+With information going back to 1999 we can track trends over time.
+This helps us to understand the reasons why buildings or structures are at risk and work out ways of improving their condition.

 The Current Situation

-The number of buildings or structures on the Heritage at Risk Register has decreased continually since 1999 and 57.5% of the original entries have been removed, which is extremely positive.
-However, new sites have been added to the Register every year so that the overall number of buildings at risk has only fallen by 282 from 1,428 to 1,146.
-This means that 4.1% of listed buildings and structures are in poor enough condition to be included on the Register.
+The number of buildings or structures on the Heritage at Risk Register has decreased continually since 1999.
+59% of the original entries have been removed, suggesting that the Register really works to focus our efforts and the attention of the public, investors and other stakeholders on the most deserving cases.
+However, new sites continue to be added to the Register every year so that the overall number of buildings at risk has only fallen by 313 from 1,428 to 1,115.
+This means that 4% of buildings and structures still remain in poor enough condition to be included on the Register.

 The Challenge Ahead